Tonga's famous flag bearer turns skier

 The Tongan braved freezing cold conditions at the Opening Ceremony on Friday to repeat his star turn, waving his country's flag with his torso again liberally oiled.

-"It certainly changed my life in many, many different and interesting ways."
+"It certainly changed my life in many, many different and interesting ways," he added, referring to that 2016 moment

 Now, not content with being the first person to represent his country in taekwondo at an Olympics, Taufatofua is taking part at the Winter Games in PyeongChang as Tonga's first cross-country skier.